Academics FAQ

 For promotion from 2nd to 3rd year, students must pass all subjects of the 1st year, and for promotion from 3rd year to 4th year, students must clear all subjects in the 2nd year.

-A student must have appeared for at least half of the theory subjects in the end-term examination and passed in at least half of the practical subjects of the odd semester to be eligible for promotion to the even semester.
+A student must have appeared for at least half of the theory subjects in the end-term examination and passed in all the practical subjects of the odd semester to be eligible for promotion to the even semester.

 Depending on the difficulties, the institute may permit the student to undertake an approved online course in parallel while continuing the next odd or even semesters to fulfill the requirements of the curriculum.
 The decision is made on a case-by-case basis.
 If the student is unable to do an online course, she/he has to take two courses in the next summer.